frencojobs/fenceparser/README.md

 ## Syntax

-Syntax grammar is loosely based on techniques used by various syntax-highlighters.
+The syntax grammar is loosely based on techniques used by various syntax-highlighters.
 Rules are such that

 - Valid HTML attributes can be used, `attribute`, `data-attribute`, etc.
 - Attributes without values are assigned as `true`